Print

 C. Delegation of Contracting Authority

 Delegations of contracting authority are prohibited, except where specifically authorized in this policy.
 The delegating official retains ultimate responsibility for matters and personnel under his/her supervision.
-An individual who has not received a written delegation of authority to sign contracts should not sign agreements that purport to bind the University, and may be held personally responsible if s/he attempts to do so.
+An individual who has not received a written delegation of authority to sign contracts shall not sign agreements that purport to bind the University, and may be held personally responsible if s/he attempts to do so.
 Washington and Lee University retains the authority not to recognize an agreement as binding against the University unless all signatories to the agreement have proper contracting authority as of the date the contract was entered.

 D. Conflict of Interest